APogue/APogue.github.io/projects/codebook.md

 - **`media_coverage_level`**
   Degree of public visibility based on external coverage (excluding Daily Bruin, which is baseline AND excluding any admin activity to avoid endogeneity)

+  Assign the HIGHEST qualifying level where ALL minimum thresholds are met:
   → `none`, `low`, `network-amplified`, `moderate`, `high`

   - `none`: Fewer than 2 sources
   - `low`: At least 2 internal or niche sources (e.g., org IG + campus newspaper other than DB or reddit r/UCLA), no external visibility
   - `network-amplified`: At least 5 sources within a single ecosystem (e.g., Jewish outlets, topic-specific subreddits or social media groups), no mainstream or outside-community pickup